TnTech-ECE/S25_Team1_MyCapstoneProject/Experimental Analysis/Experimental Analysis.md

-## 2. Battery Function as it Applies to the Bot and Sensors
+## 2. Power Supply as it Applies to the Bot and Sensors (Battery Life)

 ### Purpose and Justification:
-The purpose of this experiment is to ensure that the supplied battery can supply sufficient power to both the bot and auxillary systems.
-The auxillary systems are the raspberry pi 5, the usb hub, the lidar sensor and the depth camera.
-The battery utilized was included with the robot provided by the Mechanical Engineering team.
-Utilizing the data sheet the calculations support that the bot and sensors will be sufficiently powered for the run time specification of 20 minutes.
-However, there is not hard data to confirm due to the robot not working.
-Voltages have been tested at both ends of the wiring harness, which are shown below and calculations of run time will have to be substituted in for the run time experiment that was planned.
-Had the bot been working the experiment would have been conducted 3 times to ensure quality data was obtained.
-This would have been conducted over the course of a week to allow the battery to fully charge between experiments.
-A detailed procedure of how the experiment was to be performed is provided below.
+&nbsp;&nbsp;&nbsp;&nbsp; The purpose of this experiment is to verify that the supplied battery is capable of providing sufficient power to both the primary robotic platform and its auxiliary subsystems.
+The auxiliary components include the Raspberry Pi 5, the powered USB hub, the LiDAR sensor, and the Intel RealSense depth camera.
+The battery utilized in this analysis was provided by the Mechanical Engineering team as part of the standard robot chassis.

+&nbsp;&nbsp;&nbsp;&nbsp; Using manufacturer datasheet values and calculated power requirements, it was determined that the battery should adequately supply power to the motors and auxiliary electronics for the target operational runtime of approximately **20 minutes**.
+Although the calculations support this conclusion, experimental verification could not be completed due to ongoing issues preventing full robot functionality.
+Voltage measurements were taken at both ends of the wiring harness to confirm proper power distribution, and these results are presented below.
+In lieu of measured runtime data, calculated estimates have been substituted to represent the expected system performance.

+&nbsp;&nbsp;&nbsp;&nbsp; Had the robot been operational, the planned experiment would have been conducted three times to ensure data accuracy and repeatability.
+Each trial would have been performed on separate days to allow the battery to fully recharge between tests, minimizing variability due to battery state-of-charge or temperature effects.
+A detailed procedure describing the intended experimental process is provided below.
 ### Detailed Procedure:
 For this experiment this would have been conducted in the capstone lab on three seperate days.
 Below are the steps to ensure proper testing.
 1. Ensure battery is fully charged.
 The green light on the charger must be on to indicate a full charge.